 - Take about of half a cup of ragda or as needed in serving bowls.

 - Sprinkle a few pinches of roasted cumin powder and chaat masala.

 - Then add some finely chopped onions, green chilies.
 Sprinkle a bit of black salt or regular salt as required.

 - Drizzle some lemon juice as required.

 - Garnish with chopped coriander leaves.
 Then mix well.

 - Top it with as much sev you want along some crushed papdis.
 You can also chaat masala, cumin powder and some salt for seasoning.

-- Serve with some lemon wedges and chopped onions along with the ragda chaat.
+- Serve with a side of some lemon wedges and chopped onions with the ragda chaat.
 Garnish with few coriander leaves.

 - Serve ragda chaat immediately.

 - Remember to use dried white peas which are in their shelf-life.
 Older peas will take more time to cook.

 - Adjust the spices and seasonings according to your preferences.

 - The recipe can be scaled easily.